dnsimple/dnsimple-node/README.md

 ## Requirements

-The dnsimple-node package requires Node.js 14.0.0 or higher.
+The [dnsimple-node](https://npmjs.org/package/dnsimple-node) package requires Node.js 14.0.0 or higher.

 You must also have an activated DNSimple account to access the DNSimple API.

 ## Installation

-You can install this package directly from the github repo with `npm install dnsimple/dnsimple-node`.
+You can install this package directly from the GitHub repo with `npm install dnsimple/dnsimple-node`.

 Alternatively, install the latest stable version from NPM with `npm install dnsimple`.